 The planet rumbled around her.
 “Have we made progress?”

 “I didn’t expect these results so soon.”
 Akayama made a blue tentacle and stuck it in the dark wall to transmit images to the planet.
 “Look, there was a man under the sand.
 Did you put him there?
 I named him Nemo.
 I also found an awkward insect you probably made from my cockroach.
-I called it a cricket and turned it into stable plant-matter.
+I turned it into stable plant-matter I’m calling a cricket.
 Here’s its genome.
 The fruit-trees are healthy.”

 “Only one man?”
 The planet’s core contracted in disappointment.
 “How long until each of my pilots has a private person to possess?”